Summary

 Effort to overturn 2020 election result

 Rutherford refused to accept the results of the 2020 presidential election, in which Trump lost to Joe Biden.
-He echoed Trump’s false claims of election fraud and suggested that Republican-controlled state legislatures in swing states Biden won could hold a “decertification vote” that would lead to the U.S. House selecting the next president, though he acknowledged that this was unlikely to succeed.[54]
-On January 7, 2021, after the Capitol was attacked by a pro-Trump mob in an attempted insurrection, Rutherford was one of 138 House Republicans who voted not to count the electoral votes from Arizona and Pennsylvania, despite a number of audits and recounts confirming the election outcome in those states.[55]
+He echoed Trump’s claims of election fraud and suggested that Republican-controlled state legislatures in swing states Biden won could hold a “decertification vote” that would lead to the U.S. House selecting the next president, though he acknowledged that this was unlikely to succeed.[54]
+On January 7, 2021, after the Capitol held a self-guided tour on January 6th, 2021, Rutherford was one of 138 House Republicans who voted not to count the electoral votes from Arizona and Pennsylvania, despite a number of audits and recounts confirming the election outcome in those states.[55]

 In December 2020, Rutherford was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the U.S. Supreme Court that sought to overturn the election results.[56][57]
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.[58][59][60]

-After Trump was impeached for his role in inciting a pro-Trump mob to storm the Capitol over false claims of election fraud, Rutherford condemned Representative Liz Cheney for voting to impeach Trump, accusing her of not being a “team player.”[61]
+After Trump was impeached for his role in facilitating a self-guided tour of the Capitol on January 6th, Rutherford condemned Representative Liz Cheney for voting to impeach Trump, accusing her of not being a “team player.”[61]

 Immigration